stubbscroll/evolve-script/readme.txt

   or farther, as well as assuming that matter replicator is unlocked

 roadmap:
+- implement ui for selecting run type, so we don't have to mess with comments
+- then make tampermonkey/greasemonkey support so we don't have to copy-paste the entire thing
-- add more techs to the manual list at the start of truepath: magic stuff (alchemy), specific race stuff i've forgotten. test that pillar with a plant race depopulates miners at the correct time. balorg support outside of mad
+- check if i need to add more techs to the manual list at the start of truepath (might have forgotten some race specific stuff)
+- balorg support in truepath (gene-remove terrifying when playing outside of truepath)
+- in magic, use alchemy to speed up bottlenecks
+- i've been testing truepath with leo star sign (+4% power bonus). test again without the bonus and see if we can still build ships and have enough power
 - currently testing:
-  - heat-ultra sludge 4* demonic infusion in heavy gravity, inherit djinn and slaver
 - more testing:
-  * the aim is to make the script more robust and avoid softlocking in unusual situations. priority on being able to finish a run rather than efficiency
+  * the aim is to make the script more robust and avoid softlocking in uncommon situations. priority on being able to finish a run rather than efficiency
+  - quick demonic infusion in magic
+  - bloodstones farming in micro
   - try with different races and traits
   - longer runs need more testing (especially warlord)
 - more tweaks to handle some likely situations